Gareth Hunt: Career

 In 1975, he made appearances in The Hanged Man, Softly, Softly and Space: 1999.

 In 1976, the year after leaving Upstairs, Downstairs, Hunt starred alongside Joanna Lumley and Patrick Macnee in The New Avengers.
 The show's producers said Hunt was cast because of his part in Upstairs, Downstairs.
-He played secret agent Mike Gambit and starred in the show until its end after two series in 1977.
+He played secret agent Mike Gambit and starred in the show until its end after two series in December 1977.

 In 1979 he appeared in the films Licensed to Love and Kill, in which he portrayed secret agent Charles Bind, and The World Is Full of Married Men.
 During the late 1970s and 1980s Hunt made appearances in Sunday Night Thriller, Minder and Hammer House of Mystery and Suspense.
 He appeared alongside Julia McKenzie in That Beryl Marston...! in 1981, and also in the films Funny Money (1983) and Bloodbath at the House of Death (1984) as well as the children's film Gabrielle and the Doodleman.
 In 1988 he played many parts in the Pet Shop Boys' film It Couldn't Happen Here.

 Hunt starred in a series of television adverts for the instant coffee brand Nescafé in the 1980s, with a trademark move: to shake his closed hand then open it, to reveal coffee beans, and smell the aroma.
 He also starred in a Territorial Army recruitment film titled One of Us, set in the early 1980s.
 In it, he plays a Corporal Barrett; the story concerns a small anti-tank platoon from the 3rd Battalion (V) Royal Regiment of Wales going to Germany on exercises.
 The unit in question was located in the village of Pentre, Rhondda Fawr, South Wales.
 Like many other TA units it no longer exists.

 From 1992 to 1993 Hunt had a leading role in the sitcom Side by Side.

 Hunt continued to have minor roles in many television programmes in the 1990s and 2000s, with appearances in The New Adventures of Robin Hood, Harry and the Wrinklies, Absolute Power (as himself), New Tricks, Sooty & Co., Powers and Doctors.
 He appeared in the TV movie The Incredible Adventures of Marco Polo and the films Fierce Creatures (1997), Parting Shots (1998) and The Riddle (2007), and in 2001 played Ritchie Stringer, a crime boss who was an unlikely suspect in the shooting of Phil Mitchell, in EastEnders.
 He had a main role in the short-lived soap opera Night and Day in 2001.

 For a brief time he abandoned acting and started a project called Interactive Casting Universal, a computer system that presented actors' details and showreels.

 Hunt suffered a heart attack in December 1999, and withdrew from a pantomime in Malvern.
 In July 2002, he collapsed while performing on stage in Bournemouth.